 Experiential Marketing is one of the hottest topics out there today.
 With so many of the major players resorting to this marketing medium lately, it makes us wonder how we can incorporate this model into our own marketing plans.
 Some question cost restraints, others question the ability to measure return-on-investment effectively, but realistically trade shows are the perfect arena for this marketing channel and I will tell you why.

 Before diving in to how this method can be used on the trade show floor, I would like to briefly discuss the meaning of experiential marketing for those who may not be familiar.
 Experiential Marketing is a promotional method that encourages two way interactions between the consumer and a brand in an attempt to connect on a more personal level and to provider higher engagement rates.
 It is a method that is notoriously hard to ignore, yet less intrusive than typical marketing or advertising means.
 When done well, experiential marketing makes consumers want to be involved as opposed to invoking the feeling of being forced to listen.
 Still having difficulty grasping the concept?
-Let me share some of my favorite examples of experiential marketing with you, also if you are have a business and you are interested in looking into how to grow your business through marketing navigate to this website
+Let me share some of my favorite examples of experiential marketing with you.

 What Experiential Marketing Can Do at Your Next Trade Show:

 Now that the basics of experiential marketing have been covered, it is time to uncover the benefits of using this medium at your next trade show.
 Experiential Marketing can:

 - Create a desire for your product/service offerings

 - Increase word-of-mouth marketing on the trade show floor

 - Increase overall return-on-investment for the event